Chevrolet Camaro (second generation): 1979

-The biggest changes for 1979 were the introduction of the luxury-oriented Berlinetta model, replacing the Type LT, and a restyled instrument panel with a much flatter appearance than the previous wraparound design (although the gauges themselves remained in the same places as before).
-The base models, RS and Z28 remained, the Z28s now came with a front spoiler and fender flares much like its Pontiac Trans Am twin had, and now came with "Z28" decals that ran from the beginning of the front flares to the bottoms of the doors.
-Electric rear window defroster became optional this year, replacing the old blower type.
-Sales for 1979 were the highest ever for any generation Camaro before or since, numbering 282,571 units.
-Engine choices remained with the 250 I6 standard in the base and RS models, with the 305 2bbl being an option and standard on the Berlinetta.
+There were few changes to the 1979 Camaro.
+Engine choices remained with the 250 I6 standard in the base and RS models, with the 305 2bbl being an option and standard on the newly introduced luxury-oriented Berlinetta model.
+It replaced the Type LT, and had a restyled instrument panel with a much flatter appearance than the previous wraparound design (although the gauges themselves remained in the same places as before).
+The base models, RS and Z28 remained, the Z28s came with a front spoiler and fender flares much like the Pontiac Trans Am already had, and came with "Z28" decals that ran from the beginning of the front flares to the bottoms of the doors.

+An electric rear window defroster became an option, replacing the old blower type.

+Sales for 1979 were 282,571 units, the highest ever for any generation Camaro before or since.